East Fife F.C.: 21st century

 The 2006–07 season saw East Fife begin the Scottish Third Division campaign impressively, at one point amassing a commanding nine point lead over their nearest rivals.
 The Fifers' form declined markedly but recovered to qualify for the newly implemented promotion play-offs.
 East Fife beat Second Division outfit Stranraer 4–2 on aggregate before losing 7–2 to Queen's Park on aggregate in the final.
 Season 2007–08 commenced with high expectations for The Fifers amidst a flurry of preseason signings.
 The new acquisitions proved successful as the team thoroughly dominated the early stages, culminating in a twelve-point lead at the top of the division by Christmas.
 East Fife also revived their historic tradition in the Scottish League Cup by reaching the third round, beating Queen of the South and SPL side St Mirren, before losing out to Old Firm heavyweights Rangers.

 The new ground was officially renamed Bayview Stadium in 2007.

 East Fife secured the 2007–08 Scottish Third Division title after beating East Stirlingshire at Firs Park, Falkirk 3–0 on 15 March 2008.
 This gave them a points total of 74, 26 points ahead of Stranraer.
 This was East Fife's first league title for 60 years and their first piece of silverware since 1954.
-Having lead the team to league success the previous campaign, manager David Baikie resigned from his position on 14 April 2009.
+Having led the team to league success the previous campaign, manager David Baikie resigned from his position on 14 April 2009.
 Baikie was replaced by Stevie Crawford, who had joined the playing staff the previous summer.

 On 23 August 2011, the Fifers delivered an emphatic victory against Dunfermline Athletic of the SPL in the League Cup.
 Then on 20 September 2011, East Fife recorded yet another cup shock, defeating SPL Aberdeen 7–6 on penalties, after a 3–3 draw, at Pittodrie, to advance to the quarter finals of the Scottish League Cup.

 East Fife remained in the Second Division for six seasons before being relegated at the end of the 2013–14 season after defeat in the relegation playoff final, losing 3–2 on aggregate to Stirling Albion.
 In the preceding season they won the playoff final 1–0 on aggregate with the only goal of the tie coming from David Muir at Peterhead's Balmoor Stadium.
-They spent two seasons in League Two before winning the league in 2015–16 with 62 points to return to League One, with Darren Young at the managerial helm.
+They spent two seasons in League Two before winning the league in 2015–16 with 62 points to return to League One, with Gary Naysmith at the managerial helm.
 Nathan Austin finished the championship-winning season as top scorer, with 22 goals from 25 games.

-The Fifers enjoyed a period of relative stability in League One over the coming years, registering several mid-table finishes, including a 5th place finish in the 2016–17 season, just four points away from a promotion play-off berth.
+The Fifers enjoyed a period of relative stability in League One over the coming years, registering several mid-table finishes, including a 5th-place finish in the 2016–17 season, just four points away from a promotion play-off berth.
 The 2021–22 season saw a downturn in fortunes for the club, leading to their automatic relegation down to League Two for the 2022–23 season.